 In the 18th century, a military fort that could hold four thousand soldiers and 150 cannons was built at the initiative of Eugene of Savoy along the river Sava in Slavonski Brod, at the border between Turkey and Austria - one of the most important strategic positions and sites of transit.
 The peasants of Slavonia worked on this enormous star-shaped structure day and night for sixty years.
-This well-preserved and renovated monument, which houses the Tambura Museum, the Ružić Gallery and a live history programme, is now the cultural centre of Slavonski Brod.
+This well-preserved and renovated monument, which houses the Tambura Museum, the fortification complex in continental Croatia.

-The medieval walls in Ilok are around 1,350 metres long, and together with its small towers represent the largest preserved fortification complex in continental Croatia.
 When he reconstructed the walls in the 15th century, Nicholas of Ilok, the ban (or governor) of Croatia, Slavonia and Mačva, Duke of Transylvania and King of Bosnia, erected a new palace in the western part of town.
 Seeing as Nicholas of Ilok bore a royal title, Ilok was no regular medieval fort, but a real royal town.